oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/pipes/README.md

     PASSED: The results are correct
     ```
-    NOTE: The FPGA emulator does not accurately represent the performance nor the relative timing of the kernels (i.e. the start and end times).
+    NOTE: The FPGA emulator does not accurately represent the performance nor the kernels' relative timing (i.e., the start and end times).

 2. When running on the FPGA device
     ```